labmus-ufrj/Animove/docs/docs/snippets/dont-save.md

-## Don't save, open in ImageJ instead
+## Save Output
-Files won't be saved to the output path.
-Instead, they'll be opened in ImageJ.
+Choose whether to save the output to the specified output path.
+If left unchecked, only displays the output.